Mishima incident: Suicide note

-Various views on the meaning of Mishima's death
+Intrepretations

 There are many different views about Mishima's death, including that it was an aesthetic suicide for the artist's sake, or that he was politically serious, and while many knowledgeable persons are eager to share their opinions about the mystery of his death, some of his fellow literary figures and left-wing intellectuals at the time remained silent and said nothing, or even chose to ignore the incident, feeling guilty for not taking any action themselves.

-Others, episodes etc.

-About Mishima
+Testimony from the person who had the final dialogue with Mishima

 In the one hour-long interview dialogue with Takashi Furubayashi (古林尚), held at Mishima's residence in Minami Magome (南馬込), Ōta-ku, on the evening of November 18, one week before his suicide, Mishima had repeated two or three times, "You'll see," when the topic turned to the Tatenokai, and when Furubayashi had asked him about his future plans after The Sea of Fertility tetralogy, he had said, "At the moment, I have no plans for next work."

 Looking back on that day, Furubayashi has commented on the look on Mishima's face when he had said "I really have no plans" after the dialogue, saying, "I have never seen him look so lonely." and has that Mishima repeatedly had muttered in the dialogue, "I no longer have a single friend in the literary world."
 Furubayashi also has recalled that after the dialogue, Mishima had said, "I lied when I wrote in my essay that my sister's death was more of a shock than the defeat of Japan.
 The defeat was a huge shock.
 I didn't know what to do."

 Also, in the dialogue with Furubayashi, Mishima said that "I think of myself as something like Petronius.
 And, this may sound a bit dramatic, but I think my generation will be the last generation to know true Japanese language.
 I doubt there will never be come anyone who has the words of the Japanese classics ingrained into them, from here on."
 It is said that the image of Petronius that Mishima had in his mind was come from Petronius in Henryk Sienkiewicz's historical fiction Quo Vadis.